learn-co-curriculum/dsc-capstone-submission-checklist/README.md

 # DS Capstone MVP Submission Checklist

 Use this checklist to avoid forgetting any required elements from your Capstone MVP.
-This is based on the [Capstone Rubric]().
+This is based on the [Campus Capstone Rubric](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).

 ## How to Use This Checklist